trudi-group/ipfs-crawler/README.md

 ### Plugins

 We support implementing plugins that interact with peers discovered through a crawl.
-These plugins are executed, in order, for all peers that were crawled.
+These plugins are executed, in order, for all peers that are connectable.
-(TODO: We should execute them even if a peer is just connectable, not crawlable.)
 Output of all plugins is collected and appended to each node's metadata.

 Currently implemented plugins: